 Meanwhile, the desire has persisted for a logically coherent categorization system for musical instruments that is universal and independent of cultural context.
 Indeed, many attempts have been made to make such a system, and the question of categorization remains an ongoing topic of discussion in organological circles.
 (Organology is the academic term for the study of musical instruments.
-“Any relation to penology?” my college roommate asked.)
-I have a theory for why organologists devote so much time to the question of taxonomy, and it basically goes like this: academics need something to justify their paychecks.
-Best if they can point to something that goes beyond mere description and seems kind of analytical.
-Categorization systems fit the bill nicely.
+In college, when I first encountered the term, I had a roommate who coincidentally was taking a class in penology, but it turned out that the two fields were unrelated.)

 But here’s the thing: reality — in this case, the reality of the many ways one can make potentially musical sound — does not always cooperate with the taxonomist.
 It’s not just that someone may at any time come up with some new idea that doesn’t readily fit the pre-ordained structure.
 It’s that distinctions that look clean on paper often turn out to be sloppy and ambiguous in the real world.
 A prominent example from Hornbostel-Sachs is reed instruments.
 Reeds are classified as aerophones, suggesting that the initial vibrator is air.
 In this thinking, the reed itself is considered to be an air-gating system; not the primary actor but, as it were, an enabler.
 But, gee… isn’t it at least arguable that the reed should be seen as the primary vibrator?
-It is, after all, the vibration of the reed that instigates the vibration of the air.
+It is, after all, the vibration of the reed that instigates the vibration of the air, and the pattern of its movement is the starting point for the resulting tone quality.
 If you see things that way, reed instruments would have to be categorized as idiophones.
-Thus, when it comes to fitting the physical reality to the prescriptions of the categorization system, blown reed instruments present an ambiguous case.
+Thus, when it comes to fitting the physical reality to the prescriptions of the categorization system, blown reed instruments present at best an ambiguous case.

 … And when you get to the end of this essay, you’ll see a few more examples representing the difficult-to-categorize contingent taken from my own collection of instruments.

 Bringing this discussion home: There are over a hundred different instruments appearing in the instrumentarium section of this website, and I have had to figure out how to organize them for presentation.
 In what sequence, and grouped how?
 My initial inclination was not to categorize them at all, but just to present them in one big batch without sub-groupings, in a sequence following no logic beyond a vague aesthetic preference.
 But I feared that such an undifferentiated mass would be too un-navigable for visitors to the site.
+Alternatively, I could have organized them in a manner in keeping with the Hornbostel-Sachs system.
+But I found, in attempting to apply it, that it didn’t sit well with the contours of my collection.
 So I grouped them in a way that roughly reflected my building practice, yielded reasonably similar group sizes, and fit with some subjective associations of my own.
-For instance, I’ve made a lot of things that qualify as zithers, so OK (I said to myself), I’ll make that a category.
-Similarly, tubular wind instruments feel to me like a separate group from my other oddly shaped and oddly functioning aerophones, so I’ll treat those as two separate categories.
+For instance, I’ve made a lot of things that qualify as zithers, so OK, I said to myself, I’ll make that a category.
+Similarly, tubular wind instruments feel to me like a separate group from my other oddly shaped and oddly functioning aerophones, so I treated those as two separate categories.

 On the other hand, several of my “uncategorizables” are in that group not because they’re so innovative, but just because they’re hybrids.
 Like the one called Stringtine (aka springtime) or the ostinato machine, they use elements of more than one type.
 Rather than arbitrarily placing them in one category or the other, I just dumped them into the uncategorizable bin.